Tips for Winter Driving Safety – Everything You Need to Know

 - Winter Driving Emergency Car Kit from Washington State DOT

 Driving in snow changes how your vehicle interacts with the road.
+This is especially true if you’re driving in one of the 10 deadliest cities for U.S. drivers.
 For example, a car coming to a stop in snowy conditions will take twice as long to stop as on a dry, clear road.
 The same car traveling on ice will take three times the distance to come to a complete stop.

 The safest thing you can do while driving on snow?
 Slow down and be patient!
 Many winter driving accidents are caused by motorists traveling too fast for the weather conditions.
 The other drivers on the road may be “re-learning” how to drive in snow, so being aware and considerate is a big step in the right direction.
 Stay accident-free, and you will thank yourself when your auto insurance company reviews your policy.